Chart Color Schemes

 Lake Heights has a typical household mix, with a fairly typical median household size

-Family households account for 72.2% of all households, including 31.1% couples with children, 25.5% couples without children, and 13.8% single parent families.
-Non-family households constitute the remaining 27.8%, with lone person households at 24.3% and group households comprising 3.6% of the total.
-The median household size is 2.6 people, matching the average for the Rest of NSW.
+Family households constitute 72.2% of all households, including 31.1% couples with children, 25.5% couples without children, and 13.8% single parent families.
+Non-family households account for the remaining 27.8%, with lone person households at 24.3% and group households comprising 3.6%.
+The median household size is 2.6 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households